bryceandy/laravel-beem/README.md

  * The payment collection event `Bryceandy\Beem\Events\PaymentCollectionReceived`, which allows you to handle Bpay payments instantly.

  * A customizable callback route `/beem/payment-collection`.
-If you decide to use this callback implementation, remember to update the callback URL on dashboard product.
+If you decide to use this callback implementation, remember to update the callback URL on dashboard the product.

 #### Collecting callback payment data